-A guide to problems, costs, maintenance and repair for your 2007 Volkswagen Jetta
+A guide to repairs, service, and maintenance costs for your 2007 Volkswagen Jetta

 Shifting issues due to internal problems in high mileage automatic transmissions can be difficult to resolve without transmission replacement.